mangecoeur/jupyter-chrome/README.md

 ## Installation

-You can install the development version by downloading the source, unzipping, and loading in Chrome as an unpacked extension [see here](https://developer.chrome.com/extensions/getstarted#unpacked).
+A version wil be uploaded to the Chrome Web Store in due course.
+Install the development version by downloading the source, unzipping, and loading in Chrome as an unpacked extension [see here](https://developer.chrome.com/extensions/getstarted#unpacked).